 Fishing at Clifton Springs

 You can either fish Clifton springs by land, boat or kayak.
-For land base fisherman the existing Jetty has finished a recent renovation taking the jetty from 35 meters long to 70 meters long.
+For land base fishermen the existing Jetty has finished a recent renovation taking the jetty from 35 meters long to 70 meters long.
 This now is an excellent place to fish for squid, garfish, mullet whiting.
 At times you can get your baits out far enough to also target flathead and pinkies.
 For those in a boat or kayak squid and whiting will likely be the most targeted species.
 The whole area in depths from 2 -5 meters is full of weed beds which makes a great ecosystem for squid and whiting.
 A good spot to start is near the stumps on the ground to the right of the boat ramp.

 Good bait options will include pilchards, silver whiting, pipis, raw chicken, squid strips, maggots, silverfish.
 You can also fish this area with soft plastics to target pinkies and flathead.
 Picking the right conditions will be important to ensure you can cast your soft plastics far enough out.
 Also, keep in mind that this area is all rock so you are very prone to having your sinkers and jog heads snagging up on the rocks.
-This might take some time to work out how to effectively fish this area without loosing to much gear.
+This might take some time to work out how to effectively fish this area without losing too much gear.

 Then you can go beyond the channel markers which is great grounds for snapper, flathead and gummy sharks.
 You’ll want to be fishing a little heavier when you do this.
 This might be a 3-5 kilo fishing rod coupled with a 3000 size reel spooled with 8-pound line, or a 4-7 kilo fishing rod couple with a 400 size reel spooled with 20 pound braid.
 You will also run into small pinkies, garfish and leather jackets.
 Using a basic paternoster rig with some fresh bait will work well for many different species.